yellowdog/python-examples/README.md

 ## Keyrings

-The Keyring example and schema can be found at: https://docs.yellowdog.co/api/?spec=Account%20API#tag/keyring/post/keyrings.
+The Keyring models can be found in the Account API at: https://docs.yellowdog.ai/api?spec=Account%20API.

 An example Keyring specification is shown below: